skivvyjs/skivvy-package-browserify/README.md

 	Each entry in `options.transforms` will be passed to the [`b.transform()`](https://github.com/substack/node-browserify#btransformtr-opts) method.

-- `options.plugins` is an array of Browserify plugins and any associated options:
+- `options.plugin` is an array of Browserify plugins and any associated options:

 	```json
 	[